aws-samples/aws-serverless-workshops/WebApplication/3_ServerlessBackend/README.md

   region: ap-southeast-2
 ```

-The above is just the bare bones to get you equipped for everything that is to come.
+The above is just the bare bones that specifies the project namespace <b>service:</b> and also to have AWS as the provider.
 Two stanzas worth noting above are <b>region</b>, <b>runtime</b>.

-<b>region</b>: The region in which you want to provision the cloud formation stack.
+<b>region:</b> is The region in which you want to provision the cloud formation stack.
 In our example we choose ap-southeast-2 as that is in Sydney which is closer to us.
 Else, change it to another region that pleases you.

-<b>runtime</b>: As we using javascript as our main language here, we should pick nodejs6.10.
-If we were using java, then we would have specified this value as "java8" instead.
-Same applies for other supported languages.
+<b>runtime:</b> is our runtime environment.
+We should pick nodejs6.10 as this will be a NodeJS app.

 <br>
 <h4>Lambda</h4>